valentynkt/BackendGarden/content/Finding motivation for someone with ADHD can be very difficult.md

 ![[Motivation Bridge (ADHD).png]]
-For people with [[ADHD Executive Function|motivation-deficit disorder]], half of the metaphorical motivational bridge may be missing.
+For people with [[ADHD is an executive function disorder|motivation-deficit disorder]], half of the metaphorical motivational bridge may be missing.
 This makes it very difficult for someone with ADHD to do something even though it may be just as important to them as it is for someone else without a motivational disorder.

 This causes ADHDers to [[ADHD Mundane Tasks|avoid mundane tasks]] and [[Procrastination|procrastinate on important tasks]].